json-schema-org/json-schema-spec/jsonschema-core.md

 https://example.com/schemas/common#/$defs/allOf/1
 ```

-When represented in JSON, the key for this information MUST be "schemaLocation".

 ### Instance Location

 The instance location is the location of the JSON value within the root instance
 being validated.
 The value MUST be expressed as a JSON Pointer.

-When represented in JSON, the key for this information MUST be
-"instanceLocation".

 ### Errors

 Errors are textual representations of individual validation failures, often
 intended for human consumers.
 This specification contains no requirements for
 the content of these errors.

-When represented in JSON, the key for this information MUST be "errors".

 ### Annotations